jshprz/airline-passenger-manifest/README.md

 7 Steps To setup up Airline Passenger Manifest locally.

-1.)
+- 1.)
 Install Node.JS on your machine - https://nodejs.org/en/download/
-2.)
+- 2.)
 Clone this repository on your machine.
-3.)
+- 3.)
 Import the MYSQL DB file located in the root directory of this repository to the installed MYSQL on your machine.
 (PS: Uncheck this option "Enable foreign key checks" upon importing this DB to prevent unexpected error.).
-4.)
+- 4.)
 Create .env file in the root directory of this project then copy and paste the variables from env.example  that contains these following variables:
   - DB_HOST=<Host of your local DB client>
   - DB_PORT=<Port of your local DB client>
   - DB_USER=<Username of your local DB client>
   - DB_PASS=<Password of your local DB leave this empty of your DB client does not have password>
   - DB_NAME=<Database name of your local DB client>
-5.) npm install
+- 5.) npm install
-6.) npm run seed (To create the basic information of the Aircraft, Carrier, and configurations in the Database).
+- 6.) npm run seed (To create the basic information of the Aircraft, Carrier, and configurations in the Database)
-7.) node app.js (To run the application - Note: The default hostname for this is "localhost" and the port is 3000).
+- 7.) node app.js (To run the application - Note: The default hostname for this is "localhost" and the port is 3000)

 ## Running the test with mocha.
 npm test